CTSRD-CHERI/cheribsd-getting-started/src/nonfeatures/README.md

 ## Alpha ZFS support

 The 24.05 release includes Alpha support for the ZFS file system.
-It is lightly tested, but works without known issues with a hybrid kernel.
-With the pure capability kernel, filesystems can be created and used, but it must not be the root file system as it currently hangs on boot.
+It is lightly tested, but works without known issues.

 ## Reporting bugs
 Bug reports relating to these under-validated subsystems would be appreciated,